 Make your Stories more private

-Instagram hasn't been shy about ripping off Snapchat's best features.
-For example, they recently added the option to create Stories—a carousel of photos and videos that appear at the top of the feed for 24 hours before vanishing.
-If you have some fleeting impressions to share, this is where to do it.
-But before you do, you can choose who can and can't see these temporary posts.
+Instagram hasn’t been shy about ripping off Snapchat’s best features, and Stories is already a characteristic feature of the platform—if you want to share something that doesn’t agree with your grid aesthetic, this is where to do it.
+But before you do, you can choose who can and can’t see these temporary posts.

-Stories don't appear on your Instagram profile, and you may not want them to be as publicly viewable as your main feed.
-So open your profile, go to the Instagram options page, and choose Story settings.
+Stories don’t appear on your Instagram profile, and you may not want them to be as publicly viewable as your main feed.
+Open the Profile tab, go to the Instagram options page (hit the menu button on the top right), and select Settings > Privacy > Story Control.
 From here, you can hide your Stories from specific contacts.
+You can also go to the profile of the person you want to hide your stories from, tap on the three dots on the top right, and choose Hide Your Story.

 Keep your original files